 MINOR A minor in American Studies consists of 18 hours, at least 9 of which must be upper level.
-To complete the minor, courses must be taken across three disciplines: English (American literature), History (American History), and at least one other discipline chosen in consultation with the minor advisor.
+To complete the minor, courses must be taken across three disciplines: English (American literature), History (U.S. History), and at least one other discipline (such as Political Science) where the course explicitly relates to the study of human culture or institutions within the United States.